PSPDFKit/Xamarin-Android/README.md

 ###Step 1 - Get PSPDFKit .aar file

-1. Download PSPDFKit from your [customer portal](https://customers.pspdfkit.com) if you haven't done so already.
+1. Download PSPDFKit from your [customer portal](https://customers.pspdfkit.com) if you haven't done so already, or [request an evaluation version](https://pspdfkit.com/#trynow).
 2. Unzip the file you downloaded in step 1 and copy `pspdfkit-2.0.0.aar` to [`PSPDFKit.Android/Jars`](PSPDFKit.Android/Jars) folder.
 3. run `make` command from `root` or `binding` directory, this will download additional resources needed by the binding.